Muscle Cramps: Causes, Risk Factors, and Prevention

 Stretch your muscles.
 Stretch before and after you use any muscles for an extended period.
 For example, if you tend to have leg cramps at night, stretch before bedtime.
 Light exercise, such as riding a stationary bike for a few minutes before bedtime, also may help prevent cramps while you're sleeping.

 Take a magnesium supplement.
 Since magnesium plays a role in the neuromuscular transmission and muscle contraction, it has been hypothesized that magnesium deficiency may predispose to muscle cramps3.
-We recommend taking The NATURELO Magnesium supplement daily.
+We recommend taking our NATURELO Magnesium supplement if you often experience muscle cramps.